PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Rattick Betrays Him #

+> Alston give Rattick coin for his trouble, but the purse bursts open, one of the Orc's

+"But my gold!"

+Well, the good news is that Orc's digestion system is quite terrible, they take a few flecks of gold off the coins.
+So you can wait can follow him around and wait for him to shit it out.

+"Sort through Orc shit?"

+"Or you can decide that that you can live with one less gold coin my greedy fellow."

+Greedy I am, thought Rattick, but I'm scarcely *your fellow*.

 Rattick complains that the Orc's roughed him up unnecessarily.
 Didn't heed the safe word.

 "I am terribly sorry, but I didn't breed them for intelligence." turns to Samga, "Except for you of course, no offense meant."